coralproject/talk/docs/architecture-tags.md

 Note that the `tag` field in the TagLinkSchema is the full TagSchema itself.
 This allows for another level of flexibility.
 Server code may generate Tags on the fly, complete with programmatically generated permissions and item behaviors.

 If a Tag definitions exists in the global/asset context then that definition will be used regardless of what is stored here.
-This allows high level controls on the behavior of tags.
+This allows high level controls on the behavior of tags, ensuring that plugins cannot produce unexpected definitions for already defined tags.